ADR1993/ADR1993.github.io/dataviz.md

 ## Top performances in 100-dash men over time

 A scatterplot to highlight Jamaica's (and Bolt's) domination of sprinting, inspired by the Paris Olympics.
 Data scraped from World Athletics.
-Beyond Jamaican exceptionalism, it is interesting to note 1) how top sprinting performances appear to have stalled in the past 10-15 years, and 2) the big outliers of Mexico City Olympics (held at high elevations, which fueled great performances), and COVID's *annus horribilis* of 2020.
+Beyond Jamaican exceptionalism, it is interesting to note 1) how top sprinting performances appear to have stalled in the past 10-15 years, and 2) the big outliers of Mexico City Olympics (held at high elevation, which fueled great performances), and COVID's *annus horribilis* of 2020.

 ![100m performances](assets/100m_dash.png)